Azure/azure-sdk-for-ruby/docs/README.md

 * [JavaScript](https://github.com/Azure/azure-sdk-for-js)
 * [.Net](https://github.com/Azure/azure-sdk-for-net)

-You can also find other SDKs in [Azure SDK](https://github.com/Azure/azure-sdk).
+You can also find information about the latest SDK releases as well as API references on the [official Azure SDK web-site](https://azure.github.io/azure-sdk/)

 # Azure REST API